FJvdPol/shelter/readme.md

 *   `npm run lint` — Check browser code and node code for problems
 *   `npm run build` — Build browser code

-## Data

-Data is crawled (by `build.js`) from [nycacc][].
-If you have the means to do so, you should consider becoming a foster parent, volunteering at your local animal shelter, or donating!

 ## License

 [MIT][] © [Titus Wormer][author]